Keypirinha/SDK/README.md

 ### Python Interpreter

-The bootstrap script `kpy` allows to execute any Python3 script, or, if called without argument, to start the interpreter in *interactive mode*.
+The bootstrap script `cmd/kpy` allows to execute any Python3 script using the bundled and standalone interpreter, that is a replicate of the one that is embedded into Keypirinha.

-It works exactly the same way than the `python.exe` executable of the standard Python distribution.
+You can also start the interpreter in *interactive mode*, as you would do with the `python.exe` executable of the standard Python distribution.

 ## License

-The SDK is distributed under the terms of the `zlib` license, which you can find in the `LICENSE` file located in this directory.
+The SDK is distributed under the terms of the `zlib` license unless stated otherwise in files from third-party projects.
+See the `LICENSE` file located in this directory for more information.

 ## Contribute